ro-mish/GridSculpt/README.md

 # gridsculpt

-Designed to be used in notebooks!
+Designed to be used in notebooks.

 ## How to use